 - the right to seek amendment of your education records; and

 - the right to file a complaint with the Family Policy Compliance Office regarding alleged FERPA violations.

 Directory information is information contained in an education record that would not generally be considered harmful or an invasion of privacy if disclosed.
 Directory information may be disclosed, without prior written consent, unless you have chosen to affirmatively opt-out of the disclosure of directory information.

 Directory information includes: the student's name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous educational agency or institution attended by the student.

-At D'Youville College, students who wish to opt-out of the disclosure of directory information must provide a written request to do so to the Office of the Registrar, located in KAB-221.
+At D'Youville, students who wish to opt-out of the disclosure of directory information must provide a written request to do so to Solutions located on the 2nd floor of KAB.
 The request must be submitted in person and must be accompanied by a photo I.D.
 The restriction will remain in effect unless and until the student withdraws the request.

-At the College’s discretion, education records and information from education records may be disclosed to parents where: (1) the student has provided written consent to the disclosure; or (2) the student is a dependent for tax purposes under the IRS rules.
-This includes mid-semester and final grades which are available to students on their STACI account but are not mailed to the students' homes.
-Students may request that a copy of their transcript be mailed to their parents by completing a Transcript Request form at the Office of the Registrar, located in KAB-221.
+At the institution’s discretion, education records and information from education records may be disclosed to parents where: (1) the student has provided written consent to the disclosure; or (2) the student is a dependent for tax purposes under the IRS rules.
+This includes mid-semester and final grades which are available to students on Student Planning which is located in Self-Service but are not mailed to the students' homes.
+Students may request that a copy of their transcript be mailed to their parents by completing a Transcript Request form in Self-Service.